bitterjug/elm-parsers-talk/readme.md

 # Parsers

-## What is a parser?
+What is a parser?

-- a function to extract or decode an interesting value from a string
+- A function to extract or decode an interesting value from a string

 Start with identity function - returns its argument: